| Status : Published | Published On : Sep, 2025 | Report Code : VRAD12021 | Industry : Aerospace and Defense | Available Format :

 North America, Europe, Asia-Pacific, Middle East, and South America |

 One major driver for the global satellite and spacecraft subsystems market is the escalating demand for Earth observation satellites, propelled by a myriad of applications ranging from environmental monitoring to disaster response.
-In October 2022, the European Space Agency (ESA) launched the Sentinel-6 Michael Freilich satellite to enhance global sea-level monitoring, showcasing the critical role of satellite subsystems in collecting vital Earth data.
-This demand surge extends to the commercial sector, exemplified by Planet Labs launching multiple Earth imaging satellites in March 2023 to bolster their satellite constellation for daily Earth observation.
+The European Space Agency (ESA) launched the Sentinel-6 Michael Freilich satellite to enhance global sea-level monitoring, showcasing the critical role of satellite subsystems in collecting vital Earth data.
+This demand surge extends to the commercial sector, exemplified by Planet Labs launching multiple Earth imaging satellites to bolster their satellite constellation for daily Earth observation.
 The imperative for timely, accurate, and frequent Earth data, driven by environmental concerns and commercial opportunities, underscores the pivotal role of satellite and spacecraft subsystems in fulfilling these diverse observational needs, fostering continued market growth.

 A significant challenge for the growth of the global satellite and spacecraft subsystems market is the increasing threat of space debris.
 The proliferation of defunct satellites and fragments poses risks to operational spacecraft, leading to potential collisions and damage.
 As of now, over 3,000 tons of space debris orbit the Earth.
 Addressing this challenge involves developing effective debris mitigation strategies and technologies to ensure the long-term sustainability of space activities.
 This necessitates international cooperation and innovative solutions to minimize space debris and safeguard the functionality and safety of satellite and spacecraft subsystems.